phenopackets/phenopacket-schema/docs/metadata.rst

       - (See text)

 The `MetaData` element MUST have one :ref:`rstresource` element for each ontology or terminology whose terms are used in the Phenopacket.
-For instance, if a MONDO term is used to specificy the disease and HPO terms are used to specificy the phenotypes of a patient, then the `MetaData` element MUST have one `Resource` element each for MONDO and HPO.
+For instance, if a MONDO term is used to specify the disease and HPO terms are used to specify the phenotypes of a patient, then the `MetaData` element MUST have one `Resource` element each for MONDO and HPO.

 **Example**